DrPayne25/Party-Up/README.md

 Allow users to create a profile with info on what Achievements they've gotten which games they own, beat, or want.
 It will have a wishlist feature to allow users to mark down upcoming games they interested in.
 It will allow direct messaging to other users on the site.
-It will allow you to create a personal avatar to go along with your profile.
 Will allow users to match up with other users who are looking for a party to play games with.

 ### OUT - What will your product not do.